 To assess future wind and upwelling scenarios along the California coast, Snyder and his colleagues at UC Santa Cruz ran climate simulations for two time periods.
 One spanned from 1968 to 2000, verifying the accuracy of the modeling.
 The second simulated the region's estimated climate from 2038 to 2070, using the Intergovernmental Panel on Climate Change "high-growth" emissions projections.
 Snyder said he chose the high emissions scenario because today's are exceeding earlier IPCC estimates.

-The results showed increases in wind speeds of as much as 2 meters per second, a 40 percent increase from current wind speeds, which now average 5 meters per second,
+The results showed increases in wind speeds of as much as 2 meters per second, a 40 percent increase from current wind speeds, which now average 5 meters per second, Snyder said.

 The change in wind speeds is already happening, Snyder said.
 California winds have been growing in strength in the past 30 years.